Christian Bethancourt Player Props: Rays vs. Astros

 Christian Bethancourt At The Plate

-- Bethancourt has 12 doubles, seven home runs and nine walks while hitting .219.
+- Bethancourt is hitting .219 with 13 doubles, seven home runs and nine walks.

-- Bethancourt has picked up a hit in 35 of 66 games this season, with multiple hits 10 times.

-- In 24.2% of his games this year, Bethancourt has driven in at least one run.
-In four of those games (6.1%) he recorded more than one RBI, while accounting for three or more of his team's runs in two contests.
+- In 23.9% of his games this year, Bethancourt has had at least one RBI.
+He's picked up more than one in 6.0% and driven in three or more of his team's runs in two contests.

-- In 25 of 66 games this season, he has scored, and six of those games included multiple runs.
+- He has scored a run in 25 games this season, with multiple runs six times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.